cobalt-uoft/cobalt/README.md

  2. A folder called “html” that holds all the raw HTML.
  3. A folder called “json” that holds all the formatted JSON for each course that has been scraped.
 	- It should be named in respect to the course_id parameter which we will keep universal (eg. CSC108H1F20149.json)
-	- It should fill as much of the course schema as it can (to find the current schema, refer to [routes/courses.js](https://github.com/qasim/uoft-course-api/blob/master/routes/courses.js))
+	- It should fill as much of the course schema as it can
 ```js
 {
 	course_id: String,